 - $500M appropriated for research, development, and planning

-The FAA, Department of Defense (DoD) and Department of Homeland Security (DHS) are examining the feasibility of making a minimum of 30 MHz of the spectrum available within 1300-1350 MHz by potentially consolidating long-range, short-range, and weather radar requirements.
-This would be made available through an auction of that spectrum in 2024.
+The FAA, DoD, and DHS are examining the feasibility of making 50 MHz of the spectrum available within 1300-1350 MHz.
+This would be made available through an auction of that spectrum by 2024.

 (click to enlarge)

-OMB and Technical Panel Signed and approved Spectrum Pipeline Plan sent to Congress in January 2017.
-The program is funded through the Spectrum Reallocation Fund via the SENSR Pipeline Plan which was approved by a technical panel of consisting of members from the Federal Communications Commission, the Office of Management and Budget and National Telecommunications and Information Administration.
+OMB and the Technical Panel consisting of the Federal Communications Commission (FCC), OMB and the National Telecommunications and Information Administration (NTIA) signed and approved the Spectrum Pipeline Plan sent to Congress in January 2017.
+The program is funded through the Spectrum Reallocation Fund via the SENSR Pipeline Plan.

-With OMB approval and funding, the SENSR team is now assessing the feasibility of making a minimum of 30 MHz of the 1300 to 1350 MHz band available for reallocation for shared federal and non-federal use.
-A feasibility study will identify potential surveillance solutions and evaluate the capability to auction the spectrum by 2024.
+The SENSR team has been assessing the feasibility of making 50 MHz of the 1300 to 1350 MHz band available for reallocation for shared federal and non-federal use.
+The feasibility study will identify potential surveillance solutions and evaluate the capability to auction the spectrum by 2024.

-The bandwidth would be vacated for auction by consolidating functions of certain existing surveillance radar, which would be replaced by a surveillance solution that would address the requirements of all three agencies.
-The SENSR team would approve the surveillance solution.
+The bandwidth would be vacated for the auction by consolidating functions of certain existing surveillance radar, which would be replaced by a surveillance solution that would address the requirements of all agencies.